 From here I can put any of the suggested keywords into the Google keyword planner to find more such keywords with their search volume.
 This helps me in writing quality content with keywords that carry high search volume while avoiding unnecessary competition on SERP.

-Gain referral traffic from high-traffic niche websites
+How to Gain referral traffic from high-traffic niche websites?

 One of the best ways to get referral traffic on your website is by getting a link back to your website from other websites.